coleifer/peewee/docs/peewee/api.rst

         * ``PREFETCH_TYPE.WHERE``
         * ``PREFETCH_TYPE.JOIN``

-        See also :py:func:`prefetch` standalone function.
+        See also :func:`prefetch` standalone function.

         Example: